gopinathsjsu/individual-project-jaineil/README.md

 # individual-project-jaineil

+- Download IntelliJ IDE.

-- Clone the repository
+- Clone the repository:
   `git clone "https://github.com/gopinathsjsu/individual-project-jaineil.git"`

-- Set it as your current working directory
+- Open the cloned directory as your project.
-  `cd individual-project-jaineil`

-- Run the command
-  ``
+- Open the `Billing.java` on IntelliJ and hit the run icon to run the project.